• Skip to primary navigation

 Instructions

-1. Start by placing the milk and the vanilla bean, cut in half and scraped out, in a saucepan and bring to a boil over medium heat.
+Place the milk and the split vanilla bean in a saucepan and bring to a boil over medium heat.

-3. Remove the vanilla bean and pour the milk gradually into the bowl containing the egg yolks while whisking until smooth.
+Remove the vanilla bean, then pour the hot milk gradually over the egg mixture while whisking.

 Equipment